rohinchandra-li/Viva/Viva/engage/engage-365-copilot-adoption-platform.md

 # Microsoft 365 Copilot adoption community in Viva Engage

-Network admins and corporate communicators can enable a Viva Engage community to directly support adoption of Microsoft 365 Copilot.
+Network admins and corporate communicators can enable a Viva Engage community to directly support adoption of Microsoft 365 Copilot and Copilot Chat.
 Copilot in Viva Engage isn't required to set up or use this community, and your own Copilot settings don't affect its operation.

 The **Microsoft 365 Copilot adoption community** makes it easier for users to ask questions, seek support from peers and IT admins, and learn best practices for Copilot.

 Network admins and corporate communicators can access configuration settings through a discoverable banner in their home feed.
 If you're a network admin or corporate communicator of an eligible tenant and don't see the banner in your home feed, find the configuration settings in the [Viva Engage Admin center](/viva/engage/eac-overview#access-the-viva-engage-admin-center).

 >[!NOTE]
->The **Microsoft 365 Copilot adoption community** is available to Viva Engage tenants with Microsoft 365 Copilot licenses through one of the following [service plans](/office365/servicedescriptions/office-365-platform-service-description/microsoft-365-copilot):
->
->- Microsoft Copilot with Graph-grounded chat
->- Microsoft 365 Copilot in Productivity App
->- Microsoft 365 Copilot in Microsoft Teams.
+>As of June 2025, Microsoft 365 Copilot licenses are no longer required to set up, access, or use the Copilot adoption community in Viva Engage.

 In the Viva Engage admin home page, you see a new pane titled **Deploying Copilot in your network?**.
 Select **Learn more** to enable entry to the Copilot community feature set.